Frequently Asked Questions

 - Detailed maps and in-person wayfinding help from people who are experts on the coast and the Oregon Coast Trail.

 - An opportunity to learn something of the human and natural history of this stretch of the Oregon Coast from enthusiastic naturalists and interpreters.

 - Bus shuttles to the start of each day’s walk and back to your car at the end of the walk, allowing you to hike one-way.

 And, the best gift of all: the satisfaction of knowing you are contributing to the urgent and important work of conserving Oregon’s coastal lands, forever.
 That’s really what this walk is all about.

-One of the largest and most respected private, nonprofit land trusts in the state of Oregon.
+We are one of the largest and most respected private, nonprofit land conservancies in Oregon.
 We acquire or otherwise care for land on the Oregon Coast to benefit people, plants, and wildlife.
 Explore our website or talk with CoastWalk Oregon staff to learn more about how we work and the lands we conserve.
-CoastWalk Oregon 2017 will take you past our most ambitious project to date: the Rainforest Reserve, which together with Oswald West State Park and Cape Falcon Marine Reserve.
+Your participation in CoastWalk Oregon helps us move a few steps closer to conserving important coastal habitat, including our most recent project: creation of the 3,500-acre Rainforest Reserve, key to a huge conservation corridor that now stretches from the coastal mountaintops to Oswald West State Park and into the Pacific Ocean at Cape Falcon Marine Reserve.